 What is an Ovarian Cyst?

 This type of cyst is a fluid-filled sac that develops on the ovaries.
 Ovarian cysts are common, with most women experiencing them at some point in their lives.
+In the vast majority of cases, ovarian cysts are benign and resolve on their own without requiring medical intervention.
+However, when a cyst ruptures, the situation can become a genuine medical emergency, one that requires immediate attention and proper aftercare to ensure a safe recovery.

 How Do Ovarian Cysts Develop?

 Ovarian cysts develop when the sacs in which eggs grow in the ovaries don’t release the egg as they should, causing the sac to grow and fill with fluid.
-Hormonal imbalances, such as those associated with Polycystic Ovarian Syndrome (PCOS), can lead to this occurance, as can endometriosis.
+Hormonal imbalances, such as those associated with Polycystic Ovarian Syndrome (PCOS), can lead to this occurrence, as can endometriosis.

 Symptoms of a Ruptured Ovarian Cyst